 Foot Arch Type

-Joe Fleming explains why it is important to know your foot arch type.
+Joe Fleming explains why it is essential to know your foot arch type.

 These discomforts are the result of not knowing your actual foot arch type before buying a pair of shoes.
 Few people consider that aside from bearing your body weight and alignment, your feet also serve as the body's shock absorber when you walk or move.
 These factors should come into play when you are shoe shopping.